HarryBinary/HarryBinary.github.io/index.md

 Before coming to HKUST, I graduated from Harbin Institue of Technology with a BEng in [Material Science and Engineering](http://mse.hit.edu.cn/).

-I will be on the 2022-2023 job market and I expect to graduate in Aug 2022.
+I will be on the 2022-2023 job market and I expect to graduate in 2022.

 When I am not in my office, I enjoy hiking and badminton.